-C in DC suggested last week that I brainstorm for names associated with shoes, and I thought that was a great idea.
+Reader C in DC suggested last week that I brainstorm for names associated with shoes, and I thought that was a cool idea.
 So here’s my stab at it.

 In 1938, American archaeologist Luther Cressman discovered a 10,000-year-old pair of sandals–the oldest pair of shoes ever found in North America (and maybe the world).

 French shoemaker Nicolas Lestage designed elaborate high heeled shoes — the “Louis heel” — for Louis XIV around 1660.

 Anglo-Irish soldier/politician Arthur Wellesley, 1st Duke of Wellington, created (with the help of his shoemaker) the Wellington boot in the early 1800s.